 The Governing Body does not provide any personal accident insurance (i.e. where no one is negligent or to blame) or cover personal effects.
 For longer outings we hall judge each trip separately.
 Where we think it is wise to take out personal accident cover or any other insurance, the premium will be included in the overall costs of the trip.
 If we do not think special insurance is necessary we will make this clear to you so you make your own arrangements if you wish to do so.

 Pupils who have had serious behavioural incidents or many lower level incidents may not be allowed to go on school trips.
-This decision will be taken by the assistant Headteacher for Pupils Support, in collaboration with the Learning Manager and the Senior Leadership Team.
+This decision will be taken by the assistant Headteacher for Pupils Support, in collaboration with the Senior Leadership Team.
 Parents will be made aware of this decision.
-If a child is not allowed to participate on one school trip, it does not mean that they will mis out on all trips, especially if their behaviour significantly improves.
+If a child is not allowed to participate on one school trip, it does not mean that they will miss out on all trips, especially if their behaviour significantly improves.

 Parents who want any more detailed information about these activities should contact the school.